Xeven777/astroblog/src/content/blog/guess-the-number-game.md

 ## Tech Stack that Won the Game:

 Here's the arsenal of tools that helped me bring this project to life:
 - Framework : Next.js 14
 - Styling: Tailwind CSS ,shadcn.ui
 - Deployment: Netlify

 ## Ready to Play the Game?

 Enough talk, time to put your skills to the test!
-Head over to <https://guess-d-num.netlify.app/> and see if you can outsmart the algorithm and claim victory.
-Don't forget to check out the <https://github.com/Xeven777/guess-the-num> if you're curious about the inner workings of the game.
+Head over to [The Game](https://guess-d-num.netlify.app) and see if you can outsmart the algorithm and claim victory.
+Don't forget to check out the [Source Code](https://github.com/Xeven777/guess-the-num) in my Github if you're curious about the inner workings of the game.

 This project was more than just a coding exercise; it was a thrilling ride of creativity, problem-solving, and pushing my technical boundaries.
 I hope you enjoy playing it as much as I enjoyed building it!